-The "Drug List" includes the drugs covered under Medicare Part D. In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
-The "Drug List" tells you how to find out about where a member can learn about Medicaid drug coverage.
+The Drug List includes the drugs covered under Medicare Part D. In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
+The Drug List tells you how to find out about your Medicaid drug coverage by contacting your Texas Medicaid.

-We will generally cover a drug on the plan's "Drug List" as long as you follow the other coverage rules explained in this chapter and the use of the drug is a medically accepted indication.
+We will generally cover a drug on the plan's Drug List as long as you follow the other coverage rules explained in this chapter and the drug is used for a medically accepted indication.
 A medically accepted indication is a use of the drug that is either:

-- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed, or - Supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.

-Certain drugs may be covered for some medical conditions, but are considered non-formulary for other medical conditions.
-These drugs will be identified on our "Drug List" and in Medicare Plan Finder, along with the specific medical conditions that they cover.
+Certain drugs may be covered for some medical conditions but are considered non-formulary for other medical conditions.
+These drugs will be identified on our Drug List and in Medicare Plan Finder, along with the specific medical conditions that they cover.

-The "Drug List" includes brand name drugs and generic drugs.
+The Drug List includes brand name drugs, generic drugs, and biological products (which may include biosimilars).

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On the" Drug List", when we refer to "drugs," this could mean a drug or a biological product.
+Biological products are drugs that are more complex than typical drugs.
+On the Drug List, when we refer to drugs, this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
-Generally, generics and biosimilars work just as well as the brand name drug and usually costs less.
-There are generic drug substitutes or biosimilar alternatives available for many brand name drugs.
+Biological products have alternatives that are called biosimilars.
+Generally, generics and biosimilars work just as well as the brand name or original biological product and usually cost less.
+There are generic drug substitutes available for many brand name drugs and biosimilar alternatives for some original biological products.
+Some biosimilars are interchangeable biosimilars and, depending on state law, may be substituted for the original biological product at the pharmacy without needing a new prescription, just like generic drugs can be substituted for brand name drugs.